Martin Gramatica: Soccer coaching career

+In 2022, he also became coach of the "Tampa Bay Strikers", a recently formed indoor soccer team in the city that competed in now defunct National Indoor Soccer League (NISL).
+Gramática took charge of both, men's and women's teams, which debuted in the league in April 2023.

+After his tenure in the NISL, Gramatica continued his coaching career with the West Florida Flames u13 girls team.
+Under his guidance, in 2024 the Flames qualified to the nationals, held in Los Angeles.

+Gramatica admitted former Buccaneers coach Tony Dungy molded his soccer coaching style.

 Personal life

 His younger brother, Bill, was also a kicker in the NFL.
 His son, Nico, is a kicker for the USF Bulls football team.
 On 25 July 2022, it was announced that Gramatica would serve as the head coach for the newly announced Tampa Bay Strikers of the National Indoor Soccer League (NISL).